 The proposals were put to the Church Diocesan authority and on the 30th August 1919 'The Buxton Advertiser' was able to report that: "… [the diocese had] issued a faculty for the placing of a memorial stained-glass window in the three lights at the east-end of the church.
 We understand that the work is progressing.
 The firm of Stained-glass window artists, Messrs.
 Gamon and Humphrey, of London, have sketched a design for the Grover Window, which, when completed, should be an enrichment to the sacred edifice."

-Unlike Buxton's other suburban villages, there is no FAIRFIELD WAR MEMORIAL in the form of a free standing Monument - although recently plans have been proposed for marking the Great War Centenary with the erection of a suitable Memorials to the Fairfield War dead - see 'Buxton Advertiser', 2nd February 2014.
+Unlike Buxton's other suburban villages, there was no FAIRFIELD WAR MEMORIAL in the form of a free standing Monument until 2014 when plans were proposed for marking the Great War Centenary with the erection of a suitable Memorial to the Fairfield War dead - see 'Buxton Advertiser', 2nd February 2014.

-The current village War Memorials take two forms, plus one added, regrettably, in more recent times:
+Since that date the village War Memorials now take three forms, plus one added, regrettably, in more recent times: